 As a marketer, your goal is to get your website ranked on page one of Google.
+With Google being one of the most visited website around the world then you as a marketer should know that being ranked in their search pages is really important.
 Google’s goal is to understand search intent and provide the most relevant results and information to searchers.
 A searcher just wants the information they want, fast.

 At the center of all this is user intent — why a user is searching for a particular keyword or phrase.
 Do they want to research a product, read reviews, or are they ready to buy?
 Are they in a hurry and type in a brand’s name instead of its URL?
 Or do they just have a question they want an answer to?